by John W. Ritenbaugh

 This proclivity is not confined to the people of Joseph, as we can see by tracing God's revelation to man.
 God first gave His religion to Israel through Moses, and later, through Jesus Christ by means of the Holy Spirit, He gave to His church an improved, spiritual religion based upon the original.
 The early apostles preached and taught this revelation, writing books that provide for us the foundation for Christianity.

 But what has happened through the centuries?
 People have felt free to expand their religious horizons into areas of thinking far removed from the orthodox teachings of the Bible.
 They say, "Isn't this idea interesting?
-Wouldn't it be good if Christianity absorbed this.
+Wouldn't it be good if Christianity absorbed this?
 Look at the benefits it would bring!"
-Thus, they throw away the holy days and the Sabbath, but accept pagan holidays, the trinity and an everburning hell.
-Through the centuries, the truth is forgotten, and the false ideas that sprang from human reason become a major part of the religion.
+Thus, they throw away the holy days and the Sabbath but accept pagan holidays, the trinity, and an ever-burning hell.
+Through the centuries, people forget the truth, and the false ideas that sprang from human reason become a major part of their religion.

 The method of liberalism includes the attempt to modernize Christian theology.
 The world, liberals argue, has changed radically since the early creeds of Christendom were formulated; this makes the creeds sound archaic and unreal to modern man.
 We have to rethink Christianity in thought forms which the modern world can comprehend.
 Fosdick [a liberal Christian theologian] argued that we must express the essence of Christianity, its "abiding experiences," but that we must not identify these with the "changing categories" in which they have been expressed in the past.
 For example, says Fosdick, an abiding experience of Christianity has been its conviction that God will triumph over evil.
 This has been traditionally pictured in the category of Christ's second coming on the clouds to destroy evil and to set up the good.
 We can no longer retain this outworn category, but we can still believe the truth which this ancient thought form was trying to express.
 We can continue to work in the faith that, through His devoted followers, God is now building His Kingdom and that there will be a renewing of life, individual and social, to bring it into conformity with the will of God.
 The essence of the faith is thus retained, argues Fosdick, while the thought form in which it was once clothed has been abandoned. (p.
 74)

-Thus, in a few words he has said that, to paraphrase, "Christ will not return because that is an outworn idea of the ancient Christians.
+Thus, in a few words, he has said, to paraphrase, "Christ will not return because that is an outworn idea of the ancient Christians.
 Today, we know the Kingdom is already here, and it will gradually grow as God adds to it."
 Here again is unrestrained zeal for knowledge.

 Hordern continues, "Man's mind is capable of thinking God's thoughts after Him.
 Man's intuitions and reason are the best clues that we have to the nature of God."
 What blasphemy!
 God's nature is like human nature?
 The Bible says, "The carnal mind is enmity against God; for it is not subject to the law of God, nor indeed can be" (Romans 8:7).